 Ecosystem and environment fact sheets | Field of Mars EEC

 Explore Field of Mars EEC ecosystem and environment fact sheets for NSW primary and secondary students and teachers.
-These resources explain how living things interact with non-living features in places such as eucalypt forests, mangrove forests, coastal salt marshes and Field of Mars Reserve.
+These resources explain how living things interact with non-living features in local Field of Mars environments, Sydney ecosystems and wider NSW places such as forests, wetlands, coasts, mountains, drylands, farms and urban areas.

-Use these fact sheets to learn about producers, consumers, decomposers, food chains, habitats, biodiversity, ecosystem processes and human-environment interactions.
-They support learning about how plants, animals, water, soil, sunlight, tides and landforms work together in Australian environments.
+Use these fact sheets to compare ecosystems and environments, including producers, consumers, decomposers, food chains, habitats, biodiversity, ecosystem processes and human-environment interactions.
+They support learning about how plants, animals, water, soil, sunlight, climate, landforms and people shape Australian environments.

 Ecosystems and environments fact sheet